What Makes a Good Slot Site?

 This is because there are a number of platform providers who supply what is called a white label solution, meaning that all the operator needs to do is to apply their own design – a “skin” – to the ready made casino.
 The platform provider usually holds the Gambling Commission licence and in many cases they also carry out all the player communication.
 Some white label solutions are inflexible meaning that all sites on the platform have the same games, the same promotions and the same welcome offer (hello Jumpman Slots!) but others give the operator plenty of scope to choose which slot games to feature and to have an exclusive welcome offer and/or run their own promotions.

-White label solutions are extremely prevalent in the world of slot sites and here just some of the ones you will come across.
+White label solutions are very prevalent in the world of slot sites and here just some of the ones you will come across.

 The main disadvantage of skins is that too many slot site launches that are basically all the same is just plain boring, but there are also some possible advantages to picking a skin to play at: